TeeJS/Laundry-Notifier/README.md

 ESPHome device that sets a laundry user that in conjunction with a power sensor on the washer and vibration sensor on the dryer sends out Discord messages when the laundry is done.

 ##  Features
 uses sensors to monitor the laundry machines (I use power for the washer and vibration for the drier).
-Sets a "user" based on button presses and sends a @ mnetion to them
+Sets a "user" based on button presses and sends a @ mention to them - although I'm sure you could configure it to use your messaging platform of choice!

 ##  Components and Parts List